What are Common Minimally Invasive Lumbar Disc Herniation Procedures?

 Gradually, as the vertebrae continue to compress, the hard outer shell of the disc may crack.
 This allows the jellylike fluid inside the disc to flow into the spinal canal.
-If the fluid presses onto the nerve root in the spinal canal, the patient may experience serious chronic pain.
+If the fluid presses onto the nerve root in the spinal canal, the patient may experience chronic pain.
 Although, if the herniated disk is located in the lower part of the lumbar spine and impacts the sciatic nerve, that is called sciatica.

 If you feel herniated disk symptoms in your lumbar spine or sciatic symptoms, contact a spine specialist regarding treatment options.
 There are many available options to treat mild to severely herniated discs.

-Patients who have a mildly herniated disk can receive pain relief through conservative treatment methods.
-For example, ice and heat and physical therapy.
-Although therapy is effective for some mild conditions, not everyone finds permanent relief.
+Patients who have a mildly herniated disk can receive pain relief through conservative treatment.
+These treatments include ice, heat, and physical therapy.
+Although therapy is effective for some mild conditions, not everyone finds permanent pain relief.

 Have you tried conservative treatments and did not find long-lasting pain relief?
-It might be time to consider surgical treatment for the herniated disc.
+Then, it might be time to consider surgical options for the herniated disc.

 Lumbar Herniated Disc Minimally Invasive Procedures

 For the majority of the patients, back surgery is considered a “last resort.”
-Although, your surgeon could recommend this option depending on the severity of the condition.
-Or if the treatments have already been administered show no pain-relief.
+However, it is common for surgery to be explored if your condition is severe.
+Or, if the treatments have already been administered show no pain-relief.

 There are two types of surgeries for lumbar herniated discs.
-First, minimally invasive decompression surgery and second, minimally invasive stabilization surgery.
-This type of procedure performed is determined by the severity of the condition.
+The first is minimally invasive decompression surgery.
+Additionally, there is minimally invasive stabilization surgery.
+When this procedure is chosen, it’s due to the severity of the condition.

 Furthermore, mild cases of a lumbar herniated disc will most likely be treated with a discectomy procedure.
-Discectomy is one of the most common minimally invasive spine decompression operations.
-So, in this procedure, a portion of the herniated disc will be removed to decompress the nerve in the spinal canal.
+However, a discectomy is one of the most common minimally invasive spine decompression operations.
+So, in this procedure, a portion of the herniated disc will be removed.
+This is performed to decompress the nerve in the spinal canal.
 The operation will be carried out with a small 1-inch incision.